Permanent Contraception Methods

 -

-Male CondomsMale condoms are made from very thin latex (rubber), polyisoprene or polyurethane, and are designed…
+External CondomsExternal condoms (placed over a penis) are made from very thin latex (rubber), polyisoprene or…

 -